It is important to choose the path that works best for you for your divorce or other family law case. You have several options:

 The Santa Clara County Superior Court has established a list of qualified mediators and Collaborative Law attorneys.
 You can visit their website at www.sccsuperiorcourt.org/family/ADR.
 You can also find more information at www.nocourt.org

 If you choose the traditional family law approach, the attorney will represent your interests and try to help you acheive your goals in your family law case.
 The attorney will try to negotiate agreements with the opposing party or attorney when possible, and will contest the case in Court if that is needed.
 You will be required by law to disclose certain financial information to your spouse or partner.
 The attorney can help you to get Court orders for dividing property, child support, spousal or partner support, custody and visitation, and domestic violence restraining orders, if needed.
 If your spouse is not cooperative, or not able to participate in mediation or collaborative law, this is the default approach.

 For more information about different divorce options, you can listen to the thirty minute radio show aired on KLIV 1590AM.
 Listen Here

 Free Divorce Options Workshops

 Attend a Divorce Options Workshop to learn more about divorce laws and procedures, how divorce affects a couple and their children, and different options for your divorce process (mediation, collaborative law, or litigation).
 It is a free 3-hour workshop.
-Workshops are currently scheduled to meet on Saturdays from 9:30 a.m. to 1:00 p.m. at the Chantel Building located at 3380 S. Bascom Avenue, Suite 204, San Jose, CA 95124 on the third Saturday of each month.
+Workshops are currently scheduled to meet on the third Saturday of each month from 9:30 a.m. to 1:00 p.m. at the Chantel Building located at 3380 S. Bascom Avenue, Suite 204, San Jose, CA 95124

 For more information visit www.meetup.com/divorce-options-group